Tensile Architecture, as any other type of architecture, passes through a few different design phases.

 However, these phases tend to clearly differentiate three very different tasks or states:

 - Analysis of the structure

 - Patterning and detailing

-It is for this reason that many computer programs that are used in the field of architecture tensioned only serve for any of these tasks.
-Some of them, such as WinTess3, serve for all three.
-In this context, we find suite type programs consisted of various modules which can be purchased separately, each devoted to a task (or subtask), and others that can deal with the three tasks within the same program.
+That’s why some computer programs that are used in this field of Tensile Architecture are thought for only one of these tasks.
+Others, such as WinTess3, serve for all three.
+In that sense, we find suite type programs consisting of various modules which can be purchased separately, each devoted to a task (or subtask), and others that can deal with the three tasks within the same program.

 WinTess3 is a single program which runs in three different states.
 It is as if we have three programs in one.
-In fact, the program saves the files of the same structure according to the state with different names.
+In fact, the program saves the file of a structure according to the state with different names.

-In the top left of the window, there is a drop-down menu in which you can choose the state of the program we want to work.
+In the top left of the window, there is a drop-down menu in which you can choose the state of the program you want to work.